Read our Supabets Review for the latest on what Mzansi's hottest bookie has to offer.

 Ultimate Horse Racing Guide for South Africa - How to Read Form, Bet and Win

 There's been betting on horses since people have been racing them, and South Africa has a long history of horse racing itself.
 Alongside soccer, horse racing is the most popular form of sports betting in South Africa although not every local bookmaker offers odds and markets.

 Horse racing is one of the few sports where many people still like to place their bets in person at the track.
 But with the meteoric rise in mobile and online betting, which has become increasingly easier for South African punters, more and more horseracing bets are now being placed online!

-That's why we've compiled this Horse Racing Guide with all the basics you need to know.
-We cover things like how to place your horse racing bets online, how to read form, horse racing terminology, bet types, betting rules, plus how and where to get all the best racing promotions in South Africa.
+That's why we've compiled this guide with all the basics you need to know about how to bet on horse racing in South Africa.
+We cover things like how to read form, horse racing terminology, bet types, betting rules, plus how and where to get all the best racing promotions in South Africa.